top of page

 In the past two years, most of the children selected by FACE have been orphans or ones with a single parent with the parent experiencing demonstrated financial difficulty.

-Child must stay in school and selection committee members in the village have to certify that the parent was responsible with the kit and the lunch money given
+The child must stay in school and selection committee members in the village have to certify that the parent was responsible for the kit and the lunch money given.

 OUR BOARD